 Motels – Enclosed is a sheet listing all the places we stay, their rates and the specified contact person.
 We prefer that you stay at our recommended motel, as we will be staying in the same location.
 If you choose to stay in another location, please understand that it will require special effort for the pre-hunt meeting and a loss of time every day during the hunt traveling back and forth to different motel.
 While we tentatively reserve a block of rooms for certain dates; we do expect that hunters call the specified motel, ask for the contact person and make their own motel reservations.
 That way they can make specific choices on beds and many other options.
 The hunting seasons bring many visitors, so do not delay in calling the motels to make reservations!

 Taxidermy Work – This is one of the most important factors of any big game hunt.
 The majority of the hunters will take one or two animals that they want to have mounted.
-We have enclosed some information from our preferred taxidermist, Dan French Taxidermy located in Ft.
-Collins, Colorado and just a 30 minute drive south of Cheyenne.
-They are very familiar with all of the big game species in the Rocky Mountain region and can do an excellent job for you.
+We have enclosed a brochure from our preferred taxidermist.
+Highline Taxidermy is located in Palisade, Colorado, and they work on both Big Game and Small Game/Birds.
+Allison Barnes (recently married!) is our preferred taxidermist and she loves “detail” work.
 If you plan taking your trophy back home, we would strongly recommend that you check to see if your local taxidermist is licensed, bonded and/or insured.
 Do they have a shop or do they operate out of their basement or garage?
-Are they a full-time professional or a part-time guy that does it for a little extra income?
+Are they a full-time professional or a part-time person that does it for a little extra income?
 While they may mount 50 whitetail deer a season, how many elk or antelope do they mount each year?
 Experience matters in taxidermy.
 We see many antelope heads that end up having the same skull structure as a whitetail deer—that is incorrect.
 Those of you flying will be smart to leave your heads here, that way you avoid extra fees in airlines, theft or lost baggage/trophy parts.
 Be aware that any trophies or capes going back to your home area must be frozen and preferably kept that way or very cool.
 Bring ample coolers for trophy parts if you are taking your trophy home with you.
 We can always get you an extra cape, if in the transportation or tanning process it is damaged.
 But, if your horns/antlers or lost or stolen, those cannot be replaced.
 Please do some thinking ahead of time about how you want us to handle your trophy.
 Call us if you need any advice about trophy care or taxidermy.

 Rifles – The “ideal” rifle would be a bolt action with a variable power scope.
 If you do not have such a weapon, do not be alarmed—we are only stating what we think is the ideal weapon for Western hunting.
 The most important thing is that you are familiar with your weapon, know what it is doing at 100-200-300 yards and that you feel confident using it.
 A cardinal rule is “the first shot you take is the most important”.
 A good rule of thumb is to be about 3 inches high at 100 yards—that way you will be dead on at 200 and probably 3-4 inches low at 300.
 The big percentage of shots will be between 50 and 250 yards; and we are not “fans” of long range shooting.
 Nowadays there is too much talk about bullet weights, one caliber VS another, etc. and NOT enough discussion about being in reasonable shape, getting a good rest, bullet placement and staying calm when it comes time to shoot.
 While it is preferred to shoot off a bench to sight in a rifle, we strongly recommend that you practice shooting lying down, sitting, leaning against an object (tree/fence post) or placing your rifle on a log, big rock, or backpack.
 There is a 90% chance that this is how you will shoot your animal.
 With this being said, do not bring some “collector’s item” to hunt with.
 A hunting gun is a “tool” and most tools that have been used show some sign of wear.
 The absolute worst thing a hunter can do is to run out and buy a new gun a week or two before making a trip!
 Keep in mind that if your weapon does malfunction on the trip, we will usually have a weapon you can borrow.